-PARADISE U **COVID-19 Update: Classes will resume on Monday June 15th with the following schedule.
+PARADISE U **COVID-19 Update: Classes have resumed with the following schedule.
 Social distancing will occur and limited equipment will be provided and sanitized after each use.
+All classes will be held outside to comply with state guidance.
 Anyone feeling ill is asked to stay home and not attend classes.** Offering various physical activity opportunities for residents affected by the Camp Fire at no cost, in an effort to help survivors better deal with the stress, anxiety and depression or other mental health barriers they may experience.Residents planning to participate in Pilates/ Stretch class are urged to bring their own yoga mat if possible

 Mondays and Wednesdays: